← OpenSignal

 What happens after you submit

 1. 1.
-We get your referrals.
+We get your nominations.
 Hannah, our recruiting cofounder, personally reviews every name.
 You hear back within 10 business days.

 2. 2.
-We reach out to each referral individually.
+We reach out to each nominee individually.
+You do not need to notify the nominee yourself — we handle the outreach.
 We mention you only with your permission.
-They can opt out at any point with no follow-up.
+Nominees can opt out at any point with no follow-up.

 3. 3.
-If a referral is interested, we match them to a live mandate.
-The employer is blinded to the referrer.
+If a nominee is interested, we match them to a live mandate.
+The employer is blinded to the nominator.
 Your name is never used as part of a pitch to the candidate or the firm.

 4. 4.
 If a placement happens, you get paid.
 W-9 collected at signup.
 Payment is wired within 5 to 10 business days of fee clearance from the employer (typically 30 to 90 days after the candidate's start date).
 1099-NEC issued at the first payout.